ak-run/lets-get-quizzical/README.md

 print(quiz_game.user_answers)
 print(f"Your score is: {quiz_game.score}")
 ```
+### Key features
+Key features of the app:
+- Quiz Generation: Dynamic creation of quizzes based on category selected by the user.
+- Leaderboard feature: Storing user scores in a SQL database for the future reference
+- Stopwatch feature: Added to create a fair and competitive environment and enhance the gaming experience.
+- User-Friendly Interface: Intuitive design for seamless navigation and an enjoyable user experience.
+- API Integration: Fetching quiz questions from an API ensures that there are new, interesting questions to give answers to.

 ## Unit Testing
 We used Python built in testing framework unittest to test individual functions and method.
 You can find all the tests in tests directory.